 For many women, gaining weight after menopause seems inevitable, and losing it nearly impossible.
-However, a new study from the University of Pittsburgh suggests that a few simple changes can make a big difference.
+However, a study from the University of Pittsburgh suggested that a few simple changes can make a big difference.

 Dr Weil’s View

 My take?
 Emphasizing fruits and vegetables and minimizing meats and cheese in your diet is a strategy I have championed, whether or not you are overweight.
 My anti-inflammatory diet (which is not focused on weight loss but can help you shed unwanted pounds) calls for an abundance of fruits and vegetables and for decreasing consumption of animal protein other than fish and high quality, natural cheese and yogurt.

 This “eating plan” provides steady energy as well as vitamins, minerals, essential fatty acids, dietary fiber and protective phytonutrients.
 And, as the Pittsburgh study showed, you can help yourself lose weight when your plate is full of fresh produce.